alienspaces/go-mud/README-HOWTOPLAY.md

 drop dragon tongue
 ```

+### Loot Actions

+📝 _Unimplemented_

+A character may `loot` any other monster or character that has reached it's demise at the current location.
+All looted items will be automatically stashed.
+Objects that could not be looted due to the character running out of room in thier backpack will remain on the corpse.
+Once a monster or character has been completely looted, they disappear.

 ### Use Actions

 📝 _Unimplemented_

-A character may attempt `use` any object that is equipped, stashed or in their current location.
+A character may attempt to `use` any object that is equipped, stashed or in their current location.
 Some items may only be used when equipped or stashed.

 **Syntax Examples:**